Appendix B: Computer-Based Item Types

 As students engage with the computer-based assessments, they will be asked test questions that require them to respond in several ways, some of which may be new to students.

-There are several resources that teachers and students can use to get ready for the test, including a practice test and a training test.
-As pointed out in appendix C of this manual, it is highly recommended that all students access the Training Test web page before taking the test.
+There are several resources that teachers and students can use to get ready for the assessment, including a practice test and a training test.
+As pointed out in appendix C of this manual, it is highly recommended that all students access the practice tests or training tests before taking an assessment.
 Doing so will provide students an opportunity to view and practice each of the item types.

-The practice tests and training tests for CAASPP assessments are available on the CAASPP Online Practice and Training Tests web page.
+The practice tests and training tests for CAASPP are available on the Practice and Training Tests web page.

 Table 1 lists the different item types and briefly describes each one.

 Table 1.
-Computer-based Item and Scoring Types—General Assessments
+Computer-Based Item and Response Types—General Assessments

 Content Area Type of Item Brief Description of How to Respond